The Duccio Maesta Altarpiece Nativity is the subject of our tour of Nativity art. You can view this post in video form on my YouTube channel here.

 Let’s examine the nativity scene from the Duccio Maesta, and then I will explain a bit more of the history of the piece, which is both fascinating and very sad.

-You will note several similarities between the Duccio Maesta Nativity and the sculpture that we examined by Nicola Pisano.
+You will note several similarities between the Duccio Maesta Nativity and the sculpture that we examined by 5 paragraph essay frame.
 In particular, we notice that more than one story is being told in one painting.
 This was a convention frequently used at the time.
 The infant Jesus is in the manger, and is, at the same time, being given a bath.
-We also see the Shepherds receiving word from the angels about Christ birth, while they also seem to be at the stable.
+We also see the Shepherds receiving word from the angels about Christ birth, while they also appear to be at the stable.

 Many of the distinctives between various churches and denominations depends on how the rites of baptism and communion are interpreted and put into practice.
 For Duccio the practice of the Catholic church would be the one he is trying to represent in the painting.
 In communion the believer is given wine and bread that are the blood and body of Christ.
 When we consume communion we take into ourselves and remember the sacrificial death of Jesus to save us.
 In baptism, we are lowered into Christ death and raised with Him into new life.

 Both communion and baptism are important entry points into the community of believers.
 When one is an outsider, taking communion is forbidden.
 In infant baptism, practiced by the Catholic church, this was your entry into God’s family and an introductory and necessary step in salvation.
 And so, here we have Christ, giving up heaven to come to earth so that we can be saved, and in this picture fully entering into the community of those He’s come to save.